lowrycito/handbook/pages/study-manual-general-handbook-36-creating-changing-and-naming-new-units.md

 Wards and branches in stakes are created from existing units.
 A stake president may propose creating a new ward or branch in the stake.
-He first ensures that the new unit will meet the minimum requirements shown in the following tables.
+He first ensures that the new unit will meet the minimum requirements shown in the following table.

-Minimum Requirements to Create a Ward
+Minimum Requirements to Create a Ward or Branch in a Stake

 |

-U.S. and Canada
+Ward

 |

-All other countries
+Branch

 ---|---|---